maple-labs/maple-docs/technical-resources/singletons/globals.md

 # Permissioning

-The governor multisig is the primary entity allowed to change the parameters stored in MapleGlobals.
-The operational admin, authorized by the Governor, can modify specific parameters and Security Admin can modify pause-related parameters.
+The governor multisig holds the primary authority to change parameters stored in MapleGlobals.
+Additionally, the operational admin, authorized by the Governor, can change specific operational parameters and Security Admin can change pause-related parameters.

 # Pausing